greg-raven/Department-21/_posts/2009-11-11-the-moral-of-the-bird-feeder.md

 Then the illegals came by the tens of thousands.
 Suddenly our taxes went up to pay for free services; small apartments are housing five families; you have to wait 6 hours to be seen by an emergency room doctor; your child’s 2nd grade class is behind other schools because over half the class doesn’t speak English.

-Corn Flakes now come in a bilingual box; I have to ‘press one’ to hear my bank talk to me in English, and people waving flags other than ‘Old Glory’ are squawking and screaming in the streets, demanding more rights and free liberties.
+Corn Flakes now come in a bilingual box; I have to “press one” to hear my bank talk to me in English, and people waving flags other than “Old Glory” are squawking and screaming in the streets, demanding more rights and free liberties.

 Just my opinion, but maybe it’s time for the government to take down the bird feeder.
 If you agree, pass it on; if not, continue cleaning up the poop!